Wings Over Water Northwest Birding Festival

 Our vision for the festival is to continue to provide opportunities for education and enjoyment of birds in their natural habitat, preserving this valuable asset for future generations.

-What Happens at the Wings Over Water Northwest Birding Festival?
+Discover the Highlights of the Wings Over Water Northwest Birding Festival.

-On Saturday, March 15th, experience a wide variety of indoor and outdoor activities for all ages and birding interests!
-Start the day with an off-shore birding adventure in Boundary Bay and Semiahmoo Bay aboard the Salish Express.
-For those who aren’t early birds, there will also be a second trip aboard the Salish Express in the afternoon.
-There will be an all-day birding expo at the Blaine Community Center Pavilion with live raptor presentations, wildlife exhibits, art and craft vendors, kids’ activities, and expert wildlife speaker presentations throughout the day.
-Take part in guided birding field trips to explore the abundance of bird species in the area.
-Saturday will culminate with a keynote presentation by Lyanda Lynn Haupt, award winning author, naturalist, and ecophilosopher.
-Lyanda’s keynote will offer insights from her rich experiences, blending scientific understanding with literary elegance, urging us to reflect on our relationship with the wild, urban nature, and the wisdom inherent in both.
-Following the presentation, Lyanda’s books will be available for purchase and signing.
-We encourage attendees to visit our local cafes and restaurants in Blaine and Birch Bay for dinner on Saturday night!
+On Saturday, March 14, enjoy a range of indoor and outdoor activities for all ages and birding interests.
+Start the day with an offshore birding trip in Boundary Bay and Semiahmoo Bay aboard the Salish Express.
+A second trip will be available in the afternoon.
+The all-day birding expo at the Blaine Community Center Pavilion will feature live raptor presentations, wildlife exhibits, art and craft vendors, children’s activities, and expert wildlife speakers.
+Guided field trips will offer opportunities to explore the area’s bird species.
+The day will conclude with a keynote presentation by Paul Bannick, a leading wildlife photographer and conservation advocate.
+Paul’s internationally recognized work has been exhibited across North America, including the “Owls of North America: Spirit of the Lands” showcase at Taiwan’s Chi Mei Museum.
+His presentations combine art, science, and storytelling to make conservation concepts accessible and engaging.
+We encourage attendees to visit local cafes and restaurants in Blaine and Birch Bay for dinner on Saturday evening.

-Sunday’s (March 16th) activities begin with a catered Birding Breakfast and presentation.
-Chris Templeton will present Chickadee Chatter: From the ABC’s to the Dee-Dee-Dee’s.
-Chris will share from his research of these adorable, feisty birds, how their iconic chick-a-dee call conveys sophisticated information that is used by chickadees and many other bird species.
-After the presentation, there will also be guided field trips in the in the morning and afternoon.
-Blaine Birch Bay Parks and Rec Dist 2, Friends of Birch Bay Library will be providing hot drinks and story times.
-Wild Whatcom will have hands-on kid’s activities and family nature walks at the BP Heron Center in Birch Bay State Park from 1:00-2:30 pm.
+Sunday, March 15, begins with a delicious Birding Breakfast and an engaging presentation.
+Chris Templeton will unravel the secrets of chickadee communication in Chickadee Chatter: From the ABC’s to the Dee-Dee-Dees, sharing discoveries from his research into how these spirited little birds use their famous chick-a-dee call to share complex messages with each other and with other species.
+Afterward, join guided field trips in both the morning and afternoon.
+Warm up with hot drinks and story times provided by Blaine Birch Bay Parks and Rec District 2 and Friends of Birch Bay Library.
+Wild Whatcom will spark curiosity with hands-on kids’ activities and family nature walks at the BP Heron Center in Birch Bay State Park from 1:00 to 2:30 pm.

-Please continue to check our website for 2025 Festival details and schedule updates.
+Please continue to check our website for 2026 Festival schedule updates.

 Festival Activities